-If you’re interested in starting a new business, specifically opening a salon, you’re not alone: the beauty industry is worth over $56 billion annually, and hair care the largest segment with 86,000 locations nationwide.
-Luckily, there’s rarely a shortage of people wanting to look more beautiful—even in economic recessions—and there’s often a waiting market if one is ready to open their own salon.
+If you’re interested in starting a new business, specifically opening a salon, you’re not alone: The beauty industry is worth over $56 billion annually, and haircare the largest segment with 86,000 locations nationwide.
+Luckily, there’s rarely a shortage of people looking to change or upgrade their hair—even in economic recessions—and there’s often a waiting market for anyone interested in opening a salon.

 Although salon life might seem glamorous to clients, a salon is like any other small business.
-It takes long hours, hard work, savvy, research and even luck.
+It takes long hours, hard work, savvy, research, and sometimes even luck.
 The best way to reduce the variables that can lead to failure is to better understand the economics of opening a salon, from the startup costs to the standards for pricing.

 The most common starting point is to have experience as a hairdresser or to otherwise work in the salon industry, which often goes hand-in-hand with a passion for the business.
 Both Shana Dyer, who co-owns Harlow Salon in Nashville, Tennessee, and Tiffanie Barackman, who owns Aria Salon in Canton, Michigan, worked in the industry for years before striking out on their own.

-Most good small business owners start by writing business plan, and the beauty business is no exception.
+Most good small business owners start by writing a business plan, and the beauty business is no exception.
 In fact, Dyer cites this as the most important piece of advice she gives to new business owners.

 “You want to have a business plan and a budget,” Dyer says.
 “If you don’t know what that is, you don’t need to own a business.
 Take a class.
 Hire a financial planner.
 Definitely hire an attorney!”

 A cornerstone of your business plan is figuring out how much money you need to run your business—keeping in mind that between the upfront costs and the operating costs, it might be at least a few months, sometimes more than a year, before you turn a profit.
-This could involve visiting a loan officer at a local bank or credit union for a small business loan, as well as meeting with an accountant who can help you plan for and file taxes related to your new endeavor.
+This could involve visiting a loan officer at a local bank or credit union for a small business loan, as well as meeting with a business accountant who can help you plan for and file taxes related to your new endeavor.